Reign: 212 YE - 234 YE

 Mariika was not universally popular of course.
 Many Varushkans and Marchers felt that they bore the brunt of many of her reforms, and there were elements in the Synod who whispered darkly that as a cambion she would surely go as mad as Nicovar before her had.
 Even some of her own people disliked her; she refused to show favouritism towards Wintermark, and when challenged by the drunken Skarsind Senator she bitterly pointed out that her heritage had taught her not to put any part of her people above the others - and that as Empress, her people were all the folk of the Empire.

 The Kallavesi mystic Tekupala is variously recorded as a man and a woman.
-An accomplished practitioner of the magic of Night, he (or she) also appeared as variously a human, a naga and a briar, apparently through the use of ritual magic.
-He (or she) maintained that the secret of her (or his) identity was key to the magic he (or she) practiced, and responded to questions regarding it with riddles.
+An accomplished practitioner of the magic of Night, they also appeared as variously unlineaged, a naga and a briar, apparently through the use of ritual magic.
+They maintained that the secret of their identity was key to the magic they practiced, and responded to questions regarding it with riddles.

 Tekupala served as one of the primary advisors to Empress Mariika, turning up out of the blue one evening shortly before she became Empress.
 For several years Tekupala served as the Archmage of Night, and made great use of the powers granted by that position to confound and disable the enemies of the Empire.